-Make sure your server is up-to-date with this guide.
+Make sure your server is up-to-date.

 The LAMP stack is a development stack that is common for PHP-based websites and web applications.
 LAMP stands for Linux, Apache, MySQL, PHP.